CMagnac/CMagnac-first-blog/_posts/2022-12-16-carfentanil.md

 By adding an ester compound to fentanyl you get carfentanyl.
 Then, the activity of carfentanyl is multiply by a hundred.
 Carfentanil was first synthesized in 1974 by a team of chemists at Janssen Pharmaceutical which included Paul Janssen.

-The only antidote to a carfentanyl intoxication is naloxone.
+The only antidote to a carfentanil intoxication is naloxone.

 ## 1. Pharmacology